kanisterio/kanister/examples/mongodb-percona/README.md

           insecureSkipTLSVerify: false
 ```

-Those values need to be defined (this section and the s3-secret) before you execute the blueprint.
+Those values need to be defined (this section and the s3-secret) before
+executing the blueprint.

 ## Install the Operator and Create a Cluster